jagalsan/marvel-spa/README.md

 The FavoritesContext provides favorites, addFavorite, removeFavorite, and favoriteCount through a React Context Provider.
 Wrap your application in FavoritesProvider to make the context available throughout the app.

+### Feature Extra
+We have added a GitHub Actions workflow to automatically run tests on every Pull Request (PR).
+This ensures that code changes do not break existing functionality and meet our quality standards before being merged.
+The workflow will:

+Trigger on every PR to the main branches.
+- Install dependencies.
+- Run the tests.
+- Allow merging the PR only if all tests pass.

 ### Conclusion

 This Marvel SPA demonstrates a practical application of React and Next.js, integrating the Marvel API to fetch and display data dynamically while maintaining a responsive and interactive user experience.
 The use of React Context API ensures state management is seamless and efficient across the application.
+The integration of GitHub Actions for automated testing ensures code quality and reliability.